nest/ode-toolbox/doc/index.rst

 Installing ode-toolbox
 ~~~~~~~~~~~~~~~~~~~~~~

-To install, clone the repository, go to the root directory and then run the following commands in a terminal:
+To install, clone the repository, go to the root directory and then run the following command in a terminal:

 ::

     python setup.py install

-If you wish to install ode-toolbox into your home directory, add the option ``--user`` to the above call.
+If you wish to install ode-toolbox into your home directory, add the option :bash:`--user` to the above call.

 For further installation hints, please see `.travis.yml <.travis.yml>`__.